epn-vespa/gdal-fits-docker/README.md

 ## Usage

-Running the container without any arguments will by default output the GDAL version string as well as the supported raster and vector formats:
+Running the container with X server and diplay set will open QGIS:

-    docker run gdal-fits
+    docker run --rm -it -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=unix:1 gdal-fits

-The following command will open a bash shell in a Ubuntu based environment with GDAL for FITS available:
+The following command will open a bash shell in a Fedora based environment with GDAL and QGIS available:

-    docker run -t -i gdal-fits /bin/bash
+    docker run --rm -it -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=unix:1 gdal-fits /bin/bash

 You will most likely want to work with data on the host system from within the docker container, in which case run the container with the -v option.
 Assuming